 Formerly known as the Education Council Awards, the General Camosun Awards are generously provided by donors to be made available to Camosun students each year who meet the specific criteria of each award.

-General Camosun Awards applications are now closed for 2019.
+General Camosun Awards applications are now open

 Please see each individual award application for detailed instructions.
 For questions on the applications, please contact the Financial Aid & Awards office.